Where To See Trains: 8 Places in Halton, Hamilton & Beyond

 900 Woodward Ave, Hamilton, Ontario L8H 7N2 | website

 Known as the Steam Museum, the Museum offers Train Days by the Golden Horseshoe Live Steamers in the summer and into the fall.
-Train Days is a free event included with Museum entry that is by donation.
-The first one is scheduled for June 10, 2023.
+Train Days is a free event included with Museum entry that is by donation held on select days each summer.
 Ride on a miniature steam train for free around the grounds.
 Kids are gonna love it.
 Check the Active Parents calendar for upcoming Train Days events.

 Dundas Valley Conservation Area